SynthesisLab/grape/README.md

 ```

 The first line has the prefix ``finals:`` and contains comma separated the list of final states of the automaton.
-The second line has the prefix ``terminals:`` and contains comma separated the list of DSL primitives used, that is the alphabet of the automaton.
+The second line has the prefix ``letters:`` and contains comma separated the list of DSL primitives used, that is the alphabet of the automaton.
-The third line has the prefix ``nonterminals:`` and contains comma separated the list of states of the automaton.
+The third line has the prefix ``states:`` and contains comma separated the list of states of the automaton.
 Then on each line is defined a transition of the automaton.
 First, let us look at: